 June 15, 2022

-For the first ever Powered On Live shone a spotlight on the ever-changing electrical industry.
-On day 1 Kirsty Gogan participated on the fireside chat: Is there a need for nuclear power?.
+The first ever Powered On Live shone a spotlight on the ever-changing electrical industry.
+On day 1, Kirsty Gogan participated on the fireside chat: Is there a need for nuclear power?.
 The UK currently leads the way in offshore wind capacity, but with the recent Energy Security Strategy, it seems that nuclear will be a key source of electricity for the country going forward.
 But with much opposition from environmental groups and even the Scottish Government, is committing to more nuclear power really the right strategy?
 Kirsty will share the event with Professor Gregg Butler, Head of Strategic Assessment at the Dalton Institute at the University of Manchester and Jonty Haynes, Senior Analyst, Regen.
 At the fireside Kirsty expressed: "We should consider what the risk to failing to decarbonise is..."

 June 8, 2022

 Kirsty Gogan and Eric Ingersoll participated in the Nuclear Innovation Conference on June 8-9 in Amsterdam, the Netherlands.
 Kirsty was a keynote speaker at the opening session where she presented 'A future perspective for Nuclear Deep Decarbonization'.
 Kirsty was joined by Dr. Rita Baranwal - CTO at Westinghouse; Arnold Stokking - CEO at Brightsite and Bram Paul Jobse - CFO at EPZ.
 Eric, participated on the Advanced Session where he presented 'Regulations for advanced reactors'.
 Experts joining Eric include: Mike Christiansen - Copenhagen Atomics; Jim Reed - EDF-UK and will be moderated by Arjan Vreeling - NRG.

 June 7, 2022